FredrikBixo/practice-midterm-skeleton-17/Theory-Questions.md

 Which of the following are appropriate circumstances for adopting strict adherence to the waterfall development model?

 - [ ] Creating a new feature in an open source database (e.g. MySQL, Postgres) that is used by large companies.
-- [ ] Developing an operating system for an interstellar spacecraft
+- [x ] Developing an operating system for an interstellar spacecraft
-- [ ] Building the Gotthard Base Tunnel
+- [x ] Building the Gotthard Base Tunnel
-- [ ] Creating a new Android application at a company with a large number of users (e.g. Facebook, Twitter).
+- [x ] Creating a new Android application at a company with a large number of users (e.g. Facebook, Twitter).

 ### Question 7